tariq786/Peerapps/README.md

 [![Tip Balance For Commits](http://peer4commit.com/projects/148.svg)](http://peer4commit.com/projects/148)

  - PeerApps is a data application framework built on the Peercoin blockchain.
- - Learn more about our individual modules (PeerMessage, PeerBlog, etc) by going to the modules/ directory and scoping their READMEs.
+ - Learn more about our individual modules ([PeerMessage](https://github.com/Peerapps/Peerapps/tree/master/peermessage), [PeerBlog](https://github.com/Peerapps/Peerapps/tree/master/peerblog), etc) by going to their respective directories.
  - Learn more about Peercoin from [here](http://peercoin.net/), and check out our forums at [Peercointalk](http://peercointalk.org/).
  - NOTE!
 We are currently in ALPHA.
-As such, this application should only be used on Peercoin's testnet, and no binaries will be released.
+As such, this application should only be used on Peercoin's testnet, and no binaries are available yet.
  - This build currently requires v0.5 of PPCoin Core.
-No binaries have been created for that yet, so you must go [here](https://github.com/ppcoin/ppcoin) and build it off master yourself.
+No binaries have been created for that yet, so you must go [here](https://github.com/ppcoin/ppcoin) and build it off master branch yourself.

 ## Installation Process